SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - An archive, museum or library
 - A company or research center
 - Any individual wishing to archive its own legacy software products

+In this guide we

+Depending on which goals you are pursuing

 Copyright disclaimer
 --------------------